 To give a real world example, this very website could be installed on a Windows Server and as a result would be delivered to you right now via that Windows Server.
 In order to make this work we would install a feature called IIS (Internet Information Services) this comes built in to Windows Server 2012 (And most of its predecessors) and would allow us to host a website on the server.
 Basically when a visitor types in the URL of our website (http://bloggtech.com in this case) their browser would query the DNS server, find out that our Windows Server was responsible for that domain and then go and ask our Windows Server for a copy of the website’s homepage.
 Our server would receive that request and automatically reply with a copy of the homepage and all of the various images and content associated with that page.

-There are hundreds or perhaps even thousands of other similar features available in Windows Server operating systems which will give the server the ability to offer various services to its clients such as DNS (Converting domain names to IP addresses), DHCP (Assigning IP addresses to client computers), Hyper-V role (Creating and manging virtual computers) and many more.
+There are hundreds or perhaps even thousands of other similar features available in Windows Server operating systems which will give the server the ability to offer various services to its clients such as DNS (Converting domain names to IP addresses), DHCP (Assigning IP addresses to client computers), Hyper-V role (Creating and managing virtual computers) and many more.
+You can find formal training online to learn more of the details of administering Windows Server 2012.

 How to get a Windows Server?